RChoukri03/CryptocurrencyCostPredictio/README.md

    - Includes **EarlyStopping**, **ModelCheckpoint**, **TensorBoard**, and **TerminateOnNaN** to optimize and monitor training.

 ## **Configuration**
-The model and data pipelines are customizable through configuration files.
+The model and data pipelines are customizable through configuration files, 'data/config.yaml' for datDownloader configuration, and config.yaml for model & train configuration